BootzenKatzen/Adventure/README.md

 I've already learned quite a lot, really.
 My first attempt (on a different repository) mostly involved if statements and the text kept sliding farther and farther to the right, so it was getting harder to read.

-So this time I'm calling functions, so it doesn't keep tabbing over.
+So the second attempt (still available in prototypes) each call was a function, so I could call them individually instead of going farther and farther over with if statemnts.
+This also made it easier to call back to other decisions.

-It also makes it easier to call back to other decisions.
+Now I'm on the 3rd iteration, attempting to add a GUI with tkinter, which has also been quite the learning process.
+I had to completely switch around how I thought about the choices in order to make the buttons work.
+But I'm slowly getting there.

 If you want to test it by all means, go ahead.
 It SHOULD be playable - though the current file doesn't have much actual content yet.